Boracay The Visayas, Philippines Travel Guide

 Participate respectfully in local events and daily life observations.

-Appreciate local artisan works and cultural performances.
+Appreciate local artisan works and cultural shows.

 Openness to local customs creates a more rewarding travel experience for everyone.